How a Debt Management Plan Could Help You Get Back on Track

 Budget counseling to help you stay on track.

-Debt management to negotiate with your lenders for lower interest rates or balances.
+Debt management to negotiate with your lenders for lower your interest rates or waive fees.

-Money management to make sure you’re able to make your payments.
+Money management help to make sure you’re able to make your payments.

-Consumer credit to help you build up your credit score.
+Consumer credit education to help you understand how to build up your credit score.

 If a company wants you to sign up for a DMP without truly analyzing your financial situation, that’s another red flag.